Why Join the Race Team?

 The objective of the LTS Race Team is to grow a passion for sailing with a focus on strong seamanship skills applicable to all types of boats.
 To achieve this, the program builds a strong sailing foundation in all team members while maintaining a fun learning environment.
 Sailors are challenged to improve their sailing skills while learning to race.
 Team members are strongly encouraged to participate in the local dinghy fleet races (Monday and Thursday evenings in the harbor, in Lasers or 420s), and to join in the racing that occurs throughout the summer in Harbor Springs under the auspices of the Little Traverse Yacht Club.
 (Race Team Members are given free junior memberships in the Little Traverse Yacht Club.)

-The 2018 Race Team season is a summer-long (nine week) program, starting Monday, June 18th and running through Friday, August 17th.
+The 2019 Race Team season is a summer-long (nine week) program, starting Monday, June 17th and running through Friday, August 16th.
 We practice (or have regattas) Monday through Friday afternoons, from 1:15pm – 4:00pm — and there will likely be several weekend and evening opportunities as well.
-Note that we will not have Race Team activities on Friday, July 20 (the coaches will be away sailing the Chicago-Mac Race).

 Although we certainly understand that not every team member will be able to make every practice (and may even be absent for a week or more at a time for family or other obligations) — as with any sports team, we ask that Team Members commit to being available to work with the team for at least six weeks of the summer.

 The Training Program